gabrieltseng/datascience-projects/README.md

 I write about what I am learning here: https://medium.com/@gabrieltseng/

-For all notebooks which require a GPU (anything which includes Keras or Tensorflow), I use an [AWS P2 instance](https://aws.amazon.com/ec2/instance-types/p2/).
+For all notebooks which require a GPU I use an [AWS P2 instance](https://aws.amazon.com/ec2/instance-types/p2/).

 ##
 I approached the projects in the following order (latest to earliest):